 “What’s feature voting?”

 What do you mean?!
 It’s feature voting!
-It’s a portal where users can propose feature ideas and vote on the ideas of others!
+It’s a portal where customers can propose feature ideas and vote on the ideas of others!
 You know… feature voting!

-Suddenly it dawns on me… Is that really what all of these users need?
+Suddenly it dawns on me… Is that really what all of these customers need?

-If I’m lucky enough to have recorded which users had requested this feature, I could reach out to them and see.
+If I’m lucky enough to have recorded which customers had requested this feature, I could reach out to them and see.
 (Here, it really helps to have productboard.)

-By doing so I might realize that different users had different needs all along, fitting into one of three categories:
+By doing so I might realize that different customers had different needs all along, fitting into one of three categories:

 - Source new ideas from a community forum where up-voting helps surface the most often-requested ideas